lucidarch/docs/content/introduction/_index.md

 **Hierarchy**

-The hierarchy of services and their components is as described in the pyramid below, given the example of an HTTP request:
+The hierarchy of services and their units is as described in the pyramid below, given the example of an HTTP request:

 ![Lucid Architecture Hierarchy](/media/images/architecture-hierarchy.png)